X

 Niacin overdose: What are the symptoms?

 I take niacin to treat my cholesterol.
-Should I be concerned about a potential niacin overdose?
+Should I be concerned about a niacin overdose?

 Answer Section

-Niacin overdose is unlikely if you take niacin only in the amount prescribed by your doctor.
-While it's not possible to overdose on niacin simply by eating too many niacin-rich foods, taking too much over-the-counter or prescription niacin can be dangerous.
+Niacin overdose is unlikely if you take niacin only in the amount prescribed by your healthcare professional.
+You can't overdose on niacin by eating too many niacin-rich foods.
+But taking too much over-the-counter or prescription niacin can be dangerous.

-If you think you may have overdosed, seek medical attention immediately.
+If you think you may have overdosed, seek medical attention right away.